ds5010/vaccines/SCHEDULES.md

 **Sophia:** I am able to work on some of the planning items today (Friday), but then I won't have a lot of time to work until Monday, Tuesday and Wednesday.
 I would be good with taking on some of the later steps of the project.
 I usually check Slack and Discord for DMs.

 **Qiwei:** I have free time on Monday afternoon and Tuesday since I have a synthesis assignment for another class need to work on during the weekend.
 Free to Slack me or DM me on Discord(JerryV7#7759).

+**Kayne:** I have 3 hours Sunday morning, then Monday night/Tuesday night but not until after 9pm.
+I can be reached on Slack but feel free to text: 781-690-0506